No items currently match your filtering criteria.

 AspenRidge is a mental health and addiction treatment and recovery services provider based in Denver, Colorado.

 Hannah Barrett is a Vice President at Pacific Lake Partners, working closely with search fund entrepreneurs throughout their search, acquisition, and operating phases.
+She is a board observer at HigherMe and Triyam.
 Prior to joining Pacific Lake, Hannah was a Consultant at Bain & Company in the San Francisco and London offices, where she worked with Private Equity and Hedge Funds on due diligence and value creation projects across a range of industries, including software, retail, healthcare, and financial services.

 Ben Broughton is a Vice President at Pacific Lake Partners.
 Prior to joining Pacific Lake, Ben was a Senior Associate at L Catterton, where he supported the diligence and execution of middle-market private equity investments into the consumer industry.
 He began his career in the Investment Banking Division at Citigroup in New York.